Argzf/Argzf/README.md

 > I'm a man of travel – but no matter where I am, I'm always with my Mac.
 I love coding at night and breaking stuff that I'll have to fix the following night. 😅

-- 📖 **One of my earliest coding hassles**: Back in 5th grade, I was the TA for our middle school coding CAP program.
+- 📖 **One of my earliest coding hassles**: Back in 5th grade, I was the TA for our middle school coding CAP.
 Spent 40+ minutes debugging someone's script… it was a capitalization issue.
 Good times.
 - 🧠 **Some of my interests**: Game development, law, OS, and OPSEC

 ---